verysonglaa/container-security-training/content/en/docs/container-basics/01-Basics/01/_dockerfile.md

 docker images
 ```

-Finally we kill the currently running container and start our new one, hopefully we still have $ip saved in our shell:
+Finally, we kill the currently running container and start our new one, hopefully we still have $ip saved in our shell:

 ```bash
 docker stop frontend